Part One Part Two

 Early on, we’re given an illustration of the limited information the characters have, compared to our point of view, as well as how crucial it is for them to have access to hidden or inaccessible information.

-Bardo takes a photo of Laure, which he can take at incredible distance because of his camera.
+Bardo takes a photo of Laure, which he can take from his balcony because of the powerful lense on his camera.
 Laure retreats to the church, where she is out of reach of Bardo’s camera, while still falling under the eye of Racine’s.
 We see her close-up.
 She opens the directions for where to get the new passport.
-We are given an intimate view of the paper; Racine sees this vital information from a great distance.
+We are given an intimate view of the paper; Racine sees this vital information from far away through his binoculars.

 We then move to perspectives in the church.
 On the left, is Laure’s view, the undifferentiated crowd at a distance.
 For our benefit, we’re given a close view of Lily’s parents reacting to who they think is their daughter.